featurevisor/featurevisor-swift/README.md

 The SDK can be initialized in two different ways depending on your needs.

 ### Synchronous
-You can fetch the data file content on your own and just pass it via options.
+You can fetch the datafile content on your own and just pass it via options.

 ```swift
 import FeaturevisorSDK